vogt4nick/recipes.vogt4nick.com/src/recipes/handhelds/boc-monsieur.md

     5. **Toast sandwich loaves.** Grease sandwich loaves by pressing sandwich loaves into cooking onions.
 Layer garlic on top of each loaf.
 Bake loaves at 400F for 5 minutes until edges are crusted and garlic is toasted.
 Referenced next as *sandwich bread*.
     6. **Craft sandwiches** by layering *caramelized onions*, *diced bacon*, and gruyere cheese over *sandwich bread*.
 Broil 2 minutes until gruyere cheese is melted and bubbly.
     7. **Garnish** sandwiches with remaining bacon bits and scallion greens.
 Serve with beef stock.

-[^1]:
-    Inspired by French Onion Soup and Croque Monsieur.